AKushWarrior/Bitcamp24/README.md

 We believe our findings can inform macroeconomic policy design by identifying communities and regions in need of support against climate change.
 Prior literature suggests that these communities tend to be historically disadvantaged as well;
- our graphics present the future of climate change in this historical context, leading viewers to understand the interplay between the climate change crisis and socioeconomic factors.Additionally, we incorporate interactive elements that allow users to explore how different climate scenarios could affect their local environments, enhancing engagement and facilitating a deeper understanding of the data.
+ our graphics present the future of climate change in this historical context, leading viewers to understand the interplay between the climate change crisis and socioeconomic factors.
+Additionally, we incorporate interactive elements that allow users to explore how different climate scenarios could affect their local environments, enhancing engagement and facilitating a deeper understanding of the data.